|

 along the pavement!
 It was a sad day but London is resilient as

 history has shown.
 Back to NZSCo matters...
-Earlier this year I visited New
+Earlier this year I

-Lady from my past.
+across a Lady from my past.
 She looked in good shape and was still

 working!
-"The White Lady" is a Hamburger and Pie
+"The White Lady" is a Hamburger and Pie Cart ( a sort

-Cart ( a sort of mobile Cafe) that appeared each night at
+of mobile Cafe) that appeared each night at the end of Queen Street,

-the end of Queen Street, just outside the dock gates.
-When the NZSCo ships were on the NZ Coast, the
+just outside the dock gates.
+When the NZSCo ships were on the NZ

-White Lady and back.
+work to The White Lady and back.
 Sometimes a second trip was called

 for!
 I can almost taste the hamburgers now!
-They were far
+They were far superior

-superior to any hamburger I have had since!
-Attached is a photo of The White Lady having a well
+to any hamburger I have had since!
+Attached is a photo of The White

-earned rest.
+Lady having a well earned rest.
 Kind regards Len Chapman

 |